umdigital/umich-events/README.md

 ============
 Wordpress widget to get and display events from http://events.umich.edu.

 > Using default options will be slow when requesting data from events.umich.edu.
-It is highly recommended to use at least one filtering option (featured, ongoing, tags, groups, locations) to increase the events request speed.
+It is highly recommended to use at least one filtering option (featured, ongoing, tags, types, groups, locations) to increase the events request speed.

 ## Features
 ### Widget